 MSTP Specific courses include:

 A medical student’s first patient is a cadaver.
 During the dissection, students ordinarily learn normal anatomy and gain an appreciation for the individual variation that may differ from the idealized structures presented in textbooks and atlases.
 Similarly, anatomic changes consequent to illness and leading to death may also be present.
-In your first year as an MSTP student, you will attempt to use state of the art “next-generation” technology to sequence the genome of a cadaver and gain an appreciation for the structure of the genome, as well as genetic variants responsible for human individualization and disease.
-Students will participate in the selection of research subjects, extract DNA, perform the sequencing in a supervised research laboratory, participate in data analysis, and propose hypotheses for further research based on initial findings.
+Our first-year MSTP students also undertake a genomic dissection; that is, carry out whole genome sequencing of the cadaver in order to explore the structure of the genome, as well as genetic variants responsible for human individualization and disease.
+Students participate in the selection of research subjects, extract DNA, perform the sequencing in a supervised research laboratory, participate in data analysis, and propose hypotheses for further research based on initial findings.

 Translational Research Topics

-As scientific knowledge and its medical application is not static, it is important that students learn about new developments through peer and faculty presentation of new and interesting research studies and journal articles.
-This course consists of both literature review and faculty and student presentations of research.
+As scientific knowledge and its medical application is very dynamic, it is important that students learn new developments through peer and faculty presentation of new and interesting research studies and journal articles.
+This course consists of literature review and faculty and student presentations of research.
 The course meets weekly at dinner time throughout the school year.
-First and second year concurrent degree students each identify and present in “journal club” format one journal article that they find to be of interest.
+First and second year MSTP students each identify and present and article in journal club format.
 The presenting student leads a critical review and discussion of the manuscript, including background information setting the stage for the article under discussion.
-Approximately one meeting per month will be held in the setting of a meeting to which the entire MSTP student population, including students in the graduate and clerkship phases of the program, is invited.
-At these monthly meetings, instead of a presentation about a paper, there will be one student and one faculty speaker who will each present their latest research findings to the group.
-Course is credit/no-credit and all enrolled students must present a journal article or their research findings to the group.
+One meeting each month will be held in the setting of a meeting to which the entire MSTP student population, including students in the graduate and clerkship phases of the program, is invited.
+At these monthly meetings, one student and one faculty speaker each present their latest research findings to the group.
+Course is credit/no-credit.

 Years 1 & 2 School of Medicine Foundation Curriculum (sample)